marialyk77/Airline_Flight_Delay/README.md

 ![image](https://github.com/user-attachments/assets/dd97f4b3-aaac-48b4-8428-758d3ae37924)

 I established the connection between Power BI and SQL Server using a parameter.
-I know it might be a bit of an exaggeration, but I'm always happy to practice my skills.
+I know it might be a bit of an exaggeration for this project, but I'm always happy to practice my skills.

 ![image](https://github.com/user-attachments/assets/ff657b7d-b7e7-4961-9760-fa787563ae6a)

-### Transformation (Flights Table)
+**1. Flights Table**

 - Is the Fact Table.
 - Total Columns: 31
 - Total Rows: 5.819.079
-- Data cleaning was performed in **SQL Server**. 💡 (*A decision made solely by the project author*) 💡
+- Data cleaning and Exploratory Data Analysis was performed in **SQL Server**. 💡 (*A decision made solely by the project author*) 💡

+### Transformation

 - 📝 Kept only the **necessary** collumns.